Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [NIPS 2020] Transductive Information Maximization for Few-Shot Learning
 - [NIPS 2020] Bayesian Meta-Learning for the Few-Shot Setting via Deep Kernels
 - [CVPR 2020] Meta-Learning of Neural Architectures for Few-Shot Learning
+- [NIPS 2020] Transductive Information Maximization for Few-Shot Learning
+    * TIM-GD 77.8% for 1-shot and 87.4% for 5-shot for mini-Imagenet

 #### External Memory
 - [ICML 2016] Meta-Learning with Memory-Augmented Neural Networks